Matching complexes of trees and applications of the matching tree algorithm: Background

 \subsection{Graph Operations}

-An effective way to study the homotopy type of complexes arising from graph properties is by finding a way to inductively build the graph and study the homotopy type at each step, see for example \cite{Adamaszek, Barmak, Engstrom_ClawFree, Engstrom, Marietti_Testa}.
-In this section, we describe how graph operations affect matching complexes.
-In Section~\ref{sec:caterpillar}, we will use these operations to inductively study the matching complexes of trees and, in particular, caterpillar graphs.

-We also present the necessary topological background in this section.
-We will state well-known topological results without proof; further detail can be found in \cite{Hatcher}.
+An effective way to study the homotopy type of complexes arising from graphs is to inductively build the graph and study the homotopy type at each step, see for example \cite{Adamaszek, Barmak, Engstrom_ClawFree, Engstrom, Marietti_Testa}.
+We will use this method in Section~\ref{sec:trees}; here, we present the necessary topological background.
+We will state well-known topological results without proof.
+Further detail can be found in \cite{Hatcher}.

-We begin our study of graph operations with an exploration of adding and removing an edge.
-Two edges in a graph are \emph{incident} if they share a common vertex.
-Let $\overline{e} \in E(G)$ be an edge in a graph $G$.
-Define $N(\overline{e})$ to be the set of edges in a graph $G$ that are incident to $\overline{e}$ and let $G \cup \overline{e}$ denote the graph obtained from adding the edge $\ov{e}$ to $E(G)$.